 Mark took silk in 2017, following a highly successful career as a junior specialising in serious and heavy crime (both for the prosecution and the defence).
 He undertakes a significant amount of private work and has, for many years, been ranked in Chambers and Partners as a leader in the field of crime at the London Bar.
+Mark is also ranked in the Legal 500 as a leading individual in the field of crime at the London Bar.

 Mark is a specialist in the field of criminal defence and has extensive experience in all areas of criminal work, from murder to money laundering.
 His particular areas of expertise include acting in cases involving homicide, fraud and serious sexual offending.
 Prior to taking silk, Mark led in numerous heavy fraud cases, multi-handed conspiracies and cases involving the most serious sexual offences.
 He has extensive experience of prosecuting and defending intelligence-led operations that raise difficult issues relating to disclosure and public interest immunity.